Apple/ Honeycrisp

 Yellow, Red, Orange

-Apple/ Honeycrisp
+Apple/ Honeycrisp Semi-Dwarf

 - The flavor is a mixture of sweet and tart

-- Hardy and productive with good fireblight resistance
+- Hardy and productive, with good fire blight resistance

-Zone: 3/4 |
+Zone: 4 |

 Mature Height: 12'-15' |